NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Neural Network Diffusion Transformers

 \subsection{Training with Mixture of Noise Levels (MoNL)}

-We adopt the Mixture of Noise Levels (MoNL) framework~\cite{kim2024a} to unify architecture generation and parameter synthesis.
-During training, we stochastically sample between two noise scheduling modes for each batch: \begin{itemize} \item Joint Generation Mode ($t_a = t_w > 0$): Both architecture and weights are diffused to the same timestep $t_{\text{ref}}$.
+Finally, we adopt the Mixture of Noise Levels (MoNL) framework~\cite{kim2024a} to unify architecture generation and parameter synthesis; we provide more details in Appendix~\ref{app:monl}.
+During training, we stochastically sample between two noise scheduling modes for each~batch: \begin{itemize} \item Joint Generation Mode ($t_a = t_w > 0$): Both architecture and weights are diffused to the same timestep $t_{\text{ref}}$.
 The model learns the joint distribution $p(\mathbf{a}, \mathbf{w})$, enabling it to propose novel architecture-weight pairs from scratch. \item Conditional Synthesis Mode ($t_a = 0, t_w > 0$): Architecture tokens remain noise-free ($t_a=0$) while weights are diffused to $t_{\text{ref}}$.
 This forces the model to learn the conditional distribution $p(\mathbf{w}_{t-1} | \mathbf{w}_t, \mathbf{a}_0)$, effectively teaching it to synthesize valid weights for a fixed topology. \end{itemize}